yh1198015532/inet/tutorials/fingerprint/doc/newevents_filtering.rst

   TODO: all steps??? should end with the following???
    We run the fingerprint tests again and accept the results...

-x
+.. x

   **TODO** a generic statement describing this, and a link pointing to the accepting fingerprint changes step EXCEPT detail it in the first step that this comes up? -> no

-**V1** Now that the model is verified after the change, we can set the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
+.. **V1** Now that the model is verified after the change, we can set the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
 This process is described in more detail in the TODO step.

-**V2** Now, we can change the ingredients back to ``tplx``, re-run the tests, and accept the new values (described in TODO step).
+Now, we can change the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
+This process is described in more detail in the TODO step.

 ..  (described in TODO).
 TODO or show it here as well